-From the structure, exit to the east.
+From the Vail Village structure, exit to the east.
 Walk northeast toward the softball fields until you see the paved walkway into the park on your right.
 Follow that path straight down to the Amphitheater.
 You can also take the Gore Creek Trail directly to the venue.
 See maps below.

 From Ford Park parking lot, look for the bike path at the southeast end of the tennis courts.
 Follow this directly downhill to the Amphitheater.

 Convenient paid parking is located right at Ford Park, steps away from the amphitheater.
 Or at the free Vail Village or Lionshead Parking Structures.

 Parking is free this summer at Vail Village and Lionshead parking structures.
 However, you will need to take a ticket to help the Town of Vail collect information about parking use.
 Please remember to KEEP YOUR TICKET, you will need it to exit the structure.